-In the above, we regard

-$$[0 \longrightarrow 1 \longrightarrow 6 \longrightarrow 8 \longrightarrow 10] \tag{3.2}$$ as a genealogy of the dualistic idealism.
-Talking cynically, we say that state Quantum language observable measured value (system) Plato idea (cf. Note 3.1) edios Aristotle (hyle) Thomas Aguinas universale post rem universale ante rem (universale in re) body (cf. Note 3.1) I, mind, brain Descartes (matter) primary quality secondary quality Locke (/)state Newton (point mass) parameter sample space statistics (population) state quantum mechanics measured value observable (particle)
+In the above, we regard $$[\textcircled{0} \longrightarrow \textcircled{1} \longrightarrow \textcircled{6} \longrightarrow \textcircled{8} \longrightarrow \textcircled{10}] \tag{3.2}$$ as a genealogy of the dualistic idealism.
+Talking cynically, we say that • Philosophers continued investigating "linguistic interpretation" (="how to use Axioms 1 and 2") without Axioms 1 and 2.
+For example, "Only one measurement is permitted" and "State never moves" may be related to Parmenides' words; (There are no "plurality", but only "one".
+(3.3) And therefore, there is no movement.
+Quantum language measured value observable ${{ m state}\over{ m (system)}}$ Plato / idea ($cf.$ Note 3.1) / Aristotle / / ${ m edios \ (hyle)}$ Thomas Aquinas universale post rem universale ante rem / (universale in re) Descartes I, mind, brain body (cf. Note 3.1) / (matter) Locke / secondary quality primary quality (/) Newton / / state (point mass) statistics sample space / parameter (population) quantum mechanics measured value observable ${ m state} \ { m (particle)}$ Table 3.1: Trialism (i.e., dualism) in world-views (cf. Table 2.1) Thus, we want to assert that Parmenides (born around BC.

-• Philosophers continued investigating "linguistic interpretation" (= "how to use Axioms 1 and 2") without Axioms 1 and 2.

-For example, "Only one measurement is permitted" and "State never moves" may be related to Parmenides' words:

-Table 3.1: Trialism (i.e., dualism) in world-views (cf. Table 2.1)

-Thus, we want to assert that Parmenides (born around BC.
 515) is the oldest discoverer of the linguistic interpretation.
-Also, we propose the following table:
+Also, we propose the following table: ♦Note 3.1.

-• Note 3.1.
 In the above table, Newtonian mechanics may be the most understandable.
 We regard "Plato idea" as "absolute standard".
-And, we want to understand that Newton is similar to Aristotle, since their assertions belong to the realistic world view (cf. Figure 1.1).
+And, we want to understand that Newton is similar to Aristotle, since their assertions belong to the realistic world view(cf. Figure 1.1).
 Also, recall the formula (3.1), that is, "observable"="measuring instrument"="body".
-Thus, as the examples of "observable", we think:

-eyes, ears, glasses, telescope, compass, etc.
+Thus, as the examples of "observable", we think: eyes, ears, glasses, telescope, compass, etc.

 If "compass" is accepted, "the polar star" should be also accepted as the example of the observable.
 In the same sense, "the jet stream to an airplane" is a kind of observable (cf. Section 8.1 (pp.129-135) in [38]).
 Also, if it is certain that Descartes is the first discoverer of "I", I have to retract my understanding of Scholasticism in Table 3.1.
 Although I have no confidence about Scholasticism, the discover of three words ("post rem", "ante rem", "in re") should be remarkable.

-3.2 Tensor operator algebra

-3.2.1Tensor product of Hilbert space

-The linguistic interpretation $(\S 3.1)$ says

-"Only one measurement is permitted"

-which implies "only one measuring object" or "only one state".
+3.2 Tensor operator algebra 3.2.1 Tensor product of Hilbert space The linguistic interpretation $(\S3.1)$ says "Only one measurement is permitted" which implies "only one measuring object" or "only one state".
 Thus, if there are several states, these should be regarded as "only one state".
 In order to do it, we have to prepare "tensor operator algebra".
-That is,

-(A) "several states"

-$$\xrightarrow[\text{by tensor operator algebra}]{\text{combine several into one}}$$

-"one state"

-In what follows, we shall introduce the tensor operator algebra.
+That is, (A) "several states" $\xrightarrow{\text{combine several into one}}$ "one state" In what follows, we shall introduce the tensor operator algebra.